 - Appearance of agitation or irritation.

 Many people with depression also suffer from anxiety.
 They may, as an example, become a hypochondriac, or worry more than average about their health.
 They may also experience excessive conflict in their relationships, and may function poorly at work.
 Sexual functioning may also be a problem.
 And, people with depression are more at risk for abusing alcohol or other substances.
-Major depression may occur just once in a persons life or may return repeatedly at any stage of life.
+Major depression may occur just once in a person’s life or may return repeatedly at any stage of life.
 Some people who have many episodes of clinical depression also can demonstrate a background pattern of a milder form of depression called “dysthymia”.
-And, of course, there is the bipolar type which is a brain disorder that causes unusual shifts in mood, energy, activity levels and the ability to carry out daily tasks (which is also known as manic-depressive syndrome).
+And, of course, there is the bipolar type which is a brain disorder that causes unusual shifts in mood, energy, activity levels and the ability to carry out daily tasks.

 A person who has many of the classical signs and symptoms of depression that last for at least 2 or 3 weeks would likely be considered clinically depressed by most MD’s.
-And treated with a variety of anti-depressant medications.
-And, in some very severe cases, ECT (electro-convulsive therapy) might be tried.
+Treatment may include a variety of antidepressant medications.

-Drug companies and the doctors who have been propagandized by them have a deep investment in having you believe that your “chemical imbalance” requires prescribed medication sometimes for life.
-Research, however, clearly shows that the outcomes for those taking psychotropic medication is actually worse in the long term than for those who never take them at all!
+Pharmaceutical companies and conventional western doctors have a deep investment in the belief that your depression and “chemical imbalance” requires prescribed medication sometimes for life.
+Research, however, shows that outcomes for those taking psychotropic medication affects long term health.
 It is important to remember that depression affects both body and mind and is rarely completely mental or biochemical.
-Therefore, the best help will likely come from using the guidance of an experienced, caring holistic doctor.
+Therefore, the best help comes from using the guidance of an experienced, caring holistic doctor.
 However, in cases of acute psychiatric distress to stabilize a patient it will be necessary for medical emergency intervention for the short term.
-Once a patient is stabilized, again for the long term I would recommend holistic care with non toxic remedies rather than long term usage of psychotropic drugs.

 Causes of Depression: